JimHokanson/blog/blog/2020/2020_04_Power_Of_Pairs/readme.md

 <figure>
 <img src="fig9.svg" width="600px">
 <figcaption>Plot of $\rho$ versus a ratio of the effect sizes, which should yield an identity line.
 Deviations from this identity line are observed for low correlation values and small group sizes.
+Each point is the average result of 10000 simulations.
 </figcaption>
 </figure>

 Note, our simulations deviate from what should be a 1 to 1 relationship at low correlations and for low group sizes.
 The right panel shows this in more detail.
 This suggests that the equivalency equation above may only be true as $n\to\infty$.
-Alternatively, and I think less likely, this may be some strange artifact of the computer's random number generation.
+Note, assuming I'm interpreting the graphs correctly, for a given value of $d$ and $\rho$ the analytical formula may be underestimating the resulting $d_z$.

 ## Brief Summary of Points ##